Lion’s Mane Mushroom: 3 Supplement Brands Worth Trying

 You can find this mushroom in most nutrition stores (locally and online) in raw powder form or as a standardized extract.
 Most people opt for capsule formulas, but if you’d like to mix it with coffee, tea or another drink (it doesn’t really taste good!) then go with the powder.

-The following are three of the best, high quality lion’s mane mushroom supplements I’d recommend:
+The following are two of the best, high quality lion’s mane mushroom supplements I’d recommend:

 2Lion’s Mane Plus by Oregon’s Wild Harvest contains a blend of organic lion’s mane mushroom (mycelium and fruiting body), organic ginkgo biloba leaf extract, and a few essential vitamins.
 One bottle costs $24.62 and contains 60 gelatin capsules.